apache/kylin/website/_docs/tutorial/real_time_olap.md

 sh bin/kylin.sh streaming start
 {% endhighlight %}

+If you want to change the port for streaming receiver, you only need to change `kylin.stream.node` in kylin.properties.

 ----

 ## Create cube

 ### Create streaming table

-After start kylin prcess and receiver process successfully, login Kylin Web GUI at `http://sandbox:7070/kylin/`
+After start kylin process and receiver process successfully, login Kylin Web GUI at `http://sandbox:7070/kylin/`

 Create a new project and click "Model" -> "Data Source", then click the icon "Add Streaming TableV2".
+(Attention please, the option "Add Streaming Table" is for Near RT Streaming)

 ![image](/images/RealtimeOlap/create_streaming_table_1.png)